 A Type IV-certified land applicator must perform land application that requires a permit.
 If a permit is not required, the MPCA doesn't require a certified applicator.
 See the Wastewater operators' training and certification page.

 Accurately calculating how much IBP to apply to a particular site is critical.
-Over-application of nitrogen, sodium, metals, and other pollutants can harm the environment.
+Over-application (or loading) of nitrogen, sodium, metals, and other pollutants can harm the environment.
 You must account for all sources of nitrogen when determining how to meet application limits.
-Learn more on the Biosolids page.
-To calculate the maximum allowable rate of the IBP to meet the nitrogen and sodium limits, use one of the electronic application rate calculators below:
+Use the IBP application rate calculator to determine maximum allowable application rates to meet the nitrogen, sodium, or other permit limits, as well as to determine nutrient and pollutant loading rates based on how much you actually applied.

 Dewatered IBPs that are being spread concurrent with the unloading of bulk material on the land application site, and will not be stockpiled overnight, are not considered IBP storage.
 Other IBP storage is not allowed without an MPCA permit, even if a permit would not otherwise be required for land application.